 BA (Hons) Economics

-Study Economics at the University of Stirling and open the door to endless career opportunities in the world of business.
+Study Economics at the University of Stirling to uncover the toolkit that can help you tackle the world’s most pressing issues and to open the door to endless career opportunities.

 - Award BA (Hons)

 - Start date January 2022, September 2022, January 2023

 - Duration 48 months or 36 months

 - Mode of study Part-time, Full-time, Campus based

 - Study abroad opportunities

 Find out more about Changes at Stirling, including how you'll be taught, start dates and how we're making campus safer.

 Economics is the study of how people interact with others and their surroundings, and here at Stirling we look at Economics in a rich and varied way: from artificial intelligence in the labour market to addressing climate change, and from behavioural economic insights in decision making to tackling global poverty and inequality.
 An Economics degree from Stirling empowers you with sharp analytical tools, from experts in their field, with an ever-present emphasis on intellectual curiosity.